ThomasMBury/thomasbury.net/content/dashboards/index.md

 ---

-I create dashboards for research and data communication purposes, some of which are presented here.
-The apps use [Plotly Dash](https://plotly.com/) and are deployed with [Railway.app](https://railway.app/).
+I make dashboards in [Plotly Dash](https://plotly.com/) to explore datasets and simulate models interactively, in a way that can be shared with collaborators.
+My dashboards that are publicly available are listed below.

 ### Visualisation of ECG data on Physionet